Board committees

 David has held non-executive director roles at Frimley Health NHS Foundation Trust and has been Chair at East Sussex Healthcare NHS Trust, as well as the NHS Sussex and NHS Surrey Primary Care Trusts.

 From 2019-22, David was Independent Chair at the Buckinghamshire, Oxfordshire, Berkshire West Integrated Care System.
-He was also an Independent Chair of the Programme Board for the new hospital development at Epsom and St Helier NHS Trust.
+He was also an Independent Chair at Epsom and St Helier NHS Trust.
 David’s executive career was spent in marketing roles across the retail and hospitality sector.

-Suresh also serves as co-chair of Literature Works, as a trustee of the Theatre Royal Bath and the Trussell Trust, and is a member of the British Library Advisory Council.
-In 2022, he was made an Honorary Fellow of the Royal Society of Literature and was appointed as a Deputy Lieutenant of Somerset in 2024.
+Suresh also serves as a co-chair of Literature Works, a trustee of Trussell, a director of Norland College, and a member of the British Library Advisory Council.
+In 2022, he was made an Honorary Fellow of the Royal Society of Literature and appointed as a Deputy Lieutenant of Somerset in 2024.

 Image credit: Joe Short